Important: GPU temperature will vary depending on clock speed, voltage settings,

 |GPU Temperature Comparison|

 cooler design, and production variances.
-This table just serves to provide
+This table just serves to provide a list of

 Clock ProfilesModern graphics cards have several clock profiles that are selected to balance power draw and performance requirements.